Skip to main content

 What is the easiest web scraper to self-host?

 CRW requires only a single Docker command — no Redis, no Playwright install, no environment config beyond an optional API key.
-It's the most operationally simple of the four tools in this comparison.
-Firecrawl's self-hosted setup requires multiple services; Crawl4AI requires Python and a browser runtime.
+It is a single ~8 MB static Rust binary in one container, versus a Firecrawl self-host's five containers (Redis, Playwright workers, and more).
+Crawl4AI sits in between, needing a Python runtime and a ~2 GB Chromium-bundled image.

-Which scraper is the better fit for AI agents in 2026?
+Which self-hosted scraper is the most accurate for RAG?

-Yes — Firecrawl has an open-source self-hosted version on GitHub under AGPL-3.0.
-The hosted commercial service at firecrawl.dev is separate.
-CRW is also AGPL-3.0 open source, with fastCRW.com as its hosted commercial layer.
+Yes — Firecrawl has an open-source self-hosted version on GitHub under AGPL-3.0, and the hosted commercial service at firecrawl.dev is separate.
+Self-hosting it requires running roughly five containers (Redis, Playwright workers, the API server, and more), so the operational surface is larger than CRW's single binary.
+CRW is also AGPL-3.0, with fastCRW.com as its managed commercial layer.

-Can I use CRW as a drop-in Firecrawl replacement?
+Can I run CRW as a drop-in Firecrawl replacement?

 Get Started